-South Africa secured sufficient resources for the insecticides required for IRS in 2020 and enough RDTs and ACTs.
-WHO has identified South Africa as being a country with the potential to eliminate local transmission of malaria by 2020.
+South Africa secured sufficient resources for the insecticides required for IRS in 2021 and enough RDTs and ACTs.
+WHO has identified South Africa as being a country with the potential to eliminate local transmission of malaria by 2025.
 The country has finalised the insecticide resistance monitoring and management plan and has reported insecticide resistance data to WHO.
-South Africa has enhanced the tracking and accountability mechanisms for malaria with the development of the Malaria Elimination Scorecard.